Bequest supporters visiting Boolcoomatta Station Reserve

-We're pleased to introduce the Bush Legacy Circle to recognise and bring together supporters who've made the profound commitment to Bush Heritage Australia by leaving us a gift in their Will.
+The Bush Legacy Circle recognises and brings together supporters who've made the profound commitment to Bush Heritage Australia of leaving us gifts in their Wills.

 How do I join?

-If you let us know that you've included a gift to Bush Heritage in your Will you'll become a member of the Bush Legacy Circle.
+If you let us know that you've included a gift to Bush Heritage in your Will you'll become a member.
 Membership is also open to family members of bequest supporters who have passed away.

-To find out how to leave a gift in your Will to Bush Heritage Australia see our bequest brochure.
+To find out how to leave a gift in your Will see our bequest brochure.